AbdulRazzak6478/tweeterBackend/README.md

 - ` open terminal and type > npm run dev`

+# Features
-able to signup
+- able to signup
-able to signin
+- able to signin
-able to createTweet
+- able to createTweet
-able to create comment on Tweet able to create comment on comment tweets and comments also store in hashtags model by a objectId updating user profile like : tweets,likes,replies when user create tweet,comment or make a like user able to delete a tweet and comment which would also update in user profile user able to like or unlike a tweet and comment
+- able to create comment on Tweet
+- able to create comment on comment
+- tweets and comments also store in hashtags model by a objectId
+- updating user profile like : tweets,likes,replies when user create tweet,comment or make a like
+- user able to delete a tweet and comment which would also update in user profile
+- user able to like or unlike a tweet and comment

 # How to use this project apis